chee86j/express-docker-demo/README.md

 # Express Docker Demo

+## Preface: What is Docker and why does tech care?

+Docker is a tool that lets developers package an app, its runtime, and its dependencies into a single “container.”
+You can think of a container like a lightweight, portable computer that always has the exact versions of Node.js, libraries, and system tools you expect.
+The tech industry loves Docker because:

+- Teams can share the same container image, so “works on my machine” bugs disappear.
+- Deployments are faster—ops teams run the exact image that developers tested.
+- Containers start quickly and use fewer resources than full virtual machines.
+- One laptop (or server) can run many isolated projects at once without version conflicts.

+This repo shows how to containerize a simple Express + Postgres app so learners can see those benefits in action.

 A minimal Express + Postgres "Hello World" API you can use to practice Dockerization.
 It loads database configuration from the provided `.env` file:

 ```